roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  Needless to say, I was about to cum hard.

  "Cum, Tom.
 Cum inside your Mom.
 Fill her up with cum.
 Let me drive you over the edge.
 Tom, I'm gonna let my pussy cum.
 I'm gonna let it happen.
 You survived the first two, but you won't survive this one.
 Cum with me, cum at the same time, let my cunt give you the best cum you ever had!
 But before you do, before I cum, I want you to do one thing.
 One thing that will really get me off, make me cum hard!
 Tell me what you really feel about Carmen.
 Tell me the truth!"
-Report_Story #10
+0